Adam Neumann is back in the shared economy business with an investment in GoTo Global – TechCrunch

 GoTo Global is just as bullish on its post-COVID future.

-“Shared mobility, and transportation in general, was one of industries hit hard by the economy lock-downs as people were required to self-isolate,” GoTo Global CEO Gil Laser said in a statement announcing the raise.
+“Shared mobility, and transportation in general, was one of the industries hit hard by the economy lock-downs as people were required to self-isolate,” GoTo Global CEO Gil Laser said in a statement announcing the raise.
 “But we are the ones who made the come-back fastest, we are +12% back to pre-lockdown baseline.
 We understand that although on one hand shared transport may not seem to be the safest solution, on the other hand it is perceived as a safer option than a public transport and it is definitely a much cheaper option than an owned car.”